adrienlucbert/minilibc/README.md

 Functions from the the <math.h> have mostly been approximated using the Taylor Series.
 In the *bonus* directory, you will find evaluation functions, which give you the error rate for each implemented function.

 #### <mystdio.h>
 In order to reproduce the buffered functions from <stdio.h> (such as printf), I have mimed the functioning of the former libC's FILE struct.
-According to the *Second Edition of The C Programming Language*, by KERNIGHAN and RITCHIE, it used to look like :
+According to page 176 of the *Second Edition of The C Programming Language*, by KERNIGHAN and RITCHIE, it used to look like :
 ```
 typedef struct iobuf {
     int cnt; /* characters left */